20lives/dmote/doc/options.md

 ##### Parameter `north`

-The total extent on the y axis.
+The extent of the roof on the y axis; its horizontal depth.

 ##### Parameter `west`